On content ephemerality

 • cooking recipes

-• accessible long after its publication date
+• accessible long after its publication date from a stable URL

 "Deciduous" content